spilornis-ng/Mitogenome_geneious/README.md

-##Pipeline for Mitogenome recovery from low-coverage WGS using reference mitogenome
+##A crude pipeline for mitogenome recovery from low-coverage WGS using reference mitogenome
-##This pipeline uses Geneious prime.
-However, open source alternatives can be used as well
+##This pipeline uses Geneious prime
 ##You need trimmed reads for running this pipeline
 ##Here the example name Tepo refers to Tephrodornis pondicerianus.
 Use whatever code or sample name you want to.